att-ar/Streamlit_Electric_Circuit_Simulation/README.md

 CHE181: Chemical Engineering Design Studio 2.
 Milestone 1: Circuit Simulation

-This script requires Streamlit and Schemdraw to be installed locally.

 Goal was to create a User friendly interface using Streamlit, the Python package, where a circuit simulation can be run.
 The User should be able to choose an input voltage, a number of resistors and their resistances.
   I also added the option to have resistors in series or in parallel.